Description

 'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• Looking at the downside volatility of 30.7% in the last 5 years of Illumina, we see it is relatively greater, thus worse in comparison to the benchmark SPY (15.4%)
+• Looking at the downside risk of 31.1% in the last 5 years of Illumina, we see it is relatively larger, thus worse in comparison to the benchmark SPY (15%)

-• Looking at downside volatility in of 31.8% in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (13.3%).
+• Looking at downside risk in of 32.3% in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (12.3%).

 Sharpe:

-• During the last 3 years, the risk / return profile (Sharpe) is -0.47, which is smaller, thus worse than the value of 0.56 from the benchmark.
+• During the last 3 years, the ratio of return and volatility (Sharpe) is -0.66, which is smaller, thus worse than the value of 0.44 from the benchmark.

 Sortino:

-• Compared with the benchmark SPY (0.55) in the period of the last 5 years, the excess return divided by the downside deviation of -0.29 of Illumina is lower, thus worse.
+• During the last 3 years, the excess return divided by the downside deviation is -0.97, which is lower, thus worse than the value of 0.62 from the benchmark.

 Ulcer: